weremoose/hillsideprojects/_pages/about.md

 - - -

 **Jonas Böttern**, born 1977 in Lund, completed his MFA in Fine Arts at Konstfack - University of Arts, Crafts and Design, Stockholm (2016).
 Upon graduation at Konstfack Böttern as awarded the honorouble Principle Scholarship.
 Recently (2020), Jonas completed the postgraduate course Art in the Open at Konstfack.
 Prior to his studies at Konstfack, Böttern has participated in artist residencies in China and India and is self-taught with a background in painting and drawing.
 Traveling has always played a significant role in his artist practice and continues to do so.
 Jonas is a board member of **[NKF](http://nkfsweden.org/)** (The Nordic Art Association) in Stockholm.
+In 2022, Böttern completed the postgraduate course The Photographic Artist Book - Performing Sustainability at The Royal Institute of Art in Stockholm as well as

-Böttern ic currently, 2021-2022, enrolled in the postgraduate course The Photographic Artist Book: Performing Sustainability at The Royal Institute of Art in Stockholm.
+currently, 2021-2022, enrolled in the postgraduate course The Photographic Artist Book: Performing Sustainability at The Royal Institute of Art in Stockholm.

 ![](/images/hillside_projects_news_performative_walk.jpg)